-- 236. In October 2020, the EBA published its Opinion on the prudential treatment of legacy instruments.
-When reviewing EU institutions' legacy instruments and examining the clauses that led to their grandfathering, the EBA identified two main issues which could create so-called infection risk, i.e., the risk of other layers of own funds or eligible liabilities instruments being disqualified. - 237.
-Since the publication of its Opinion, the EBA has started monitoring the situation of the legacy instruments, placing particular focus on the use of the proposed options across jurisdictions with a view to ensuring consistent application.
-In addition, the EBA considered the transposition of specific provisions of the BRRD (in particular, Article 48(7)) into national legislation and looked at how this might alleviate concerns about the existence of infection risk linked to subordination aspects. - 238.
-Transparency on the implementation of the options envisaged in the Opinion by institutions and competent authorities was ensured in due time by the EBA.
-In this regard, on 7 July 2022, the EBA published a report on the outcome of the implementation of the Opinion in which the successful mitigation of possible infection risk stemming from legacy instruments was highlighted. - 239.
-During the implementation period, the EBA received questions on different aspects of the proposed options aimed at addressing the infection risk.
+255. In October 2020, the EBA published its Opinion on the prudential treatment of legacy instruments59.
+When reviewing EU institutions' legacy instruments and examining the clauses that led to their grandfathering, the EBA identified two main issues which could create so-called infection risk, i.e., the risk of other layers of own funds or eligible liabilities instruments being disqualified.

+256. Since the publication of its Opinion, the EBA has started monitoring the situation of the legacy instruments, placing particular focus on the use of the proposed options across jurisdictions with a view to ensuring consistent application.
+In addition, the EBA considered the transposition of specific provisions of the BRRD (in particular, Article 48(7)) into national legislation and looked at how this might alleviate concerns about the existence of infection risk linked to subordination aspects.

+257. Transparency on the implementation of the options envisaged in the Opinion by institutions and competent authorities was ensured in due time by the EBA.
+In this regard, on 7 July 2022, the EBA published a report on the outcome of the implementation of the Opinion in which the successful mitigation of possible infection risk stemming from legacy instruments was highlighted60.

+258. During the implementation period, the EBA received questions on different aspects of the proposed options aimed at addressing the infection risk.
 Some institutions intend to cascade down grandfathered AT1 instruments as fully eligible Tier 2 instruments under the rationale that their terms and conditions satisfy the ranking rules of Article 63(d) of the CRR, i.e., rank below eligible liabilities instruments.
 In addition, and in order to ensure that the ranking rules between different tiers of own funds are respected, some institutions suggested amending the ranking of current and future AT1 instruments issued so they are always subordinated in liquidation to the legacy AT1 intended to be treated as fully eligible Tier 2.
-While this approach might mitigate the infection risk in the higher tiers of own funds, i.e., CET1 and AT1, it raises concerns on the eligibility of already issued Tier 2 instruments.
-As the EBA has underlined in its Opinion, the subordination provisions covering the instruments should be assessed not only against the ranking rules across the tiers of own funds and eligible liabilities, but also within the specific tier of own funds in which the instruments are placed.
+While this approach might mitigate the infection risk in the higher tiers of own funds, i.e., CET1 and AT1, it raises concerns on the eligibility of already issued Tier 2 instruments should be assessed not only against the ranking rules across the tiers of own funds and eligible liabilities, but also within the specific tier of own funds in which the instruments are placed.